JetBrains/intellij-sdk-docs/topics/ui/principles/layout.md

 <p>Better</p>

 ![](6_05_hor_inset_better.png)
 *With a smaller horizontal and bigger vertical insets, the checkboxes and the "Length" fields look related.
-However, it could be made better if the repeating word “Separator” appears only once.*
+However, it could be made better if the repeating word "Separator" appears only once.*

 <p>Correct</p>